 How to use essential oils for sunburn?

-Now that we’ve established the general list of best essential oils for sunburn, let me show you how to use essential oils to soothe the discomfort.
+Now that we’ve established the general list of what essential oils to use, let me show you how to use essential oils to soothe the discomfort.

-Since these oils can be very potent, I don’t recommend applying any of them directly to your skin.
+Since these oils can be very potent, I don’t recommend applying any of them directly to your skin (it’s just like with tea tree oil and the skin: don’t apply it undiluted!).
 They can trigger an allergic reaction on your skin or even cause the sunburn to get worse.

-Every time you use essential oils for sunburn (or any other issue, actually) make sure to dilute it with a carrier oil or a liquid of any other sort.
+Every time you use essential oils, make sure to dilute it with a carrier oil or a liquid of any other sort.
+Let’s have a look at the best carrier oil for sunburn list!

 What is the best carrier oil for essential oils?

-When diluting the essential oils for sunburn, you can combine more oils in one go.
+When diluting these oils, you can combine more oils in one go.
 My favorite carrier oils to nourish the skin during summer are:

 I know this one is not actually an oil, it’s a butter.
 Melting it and combining it with another carrier oil will result in a body butter (of some sort).
 Sometimes I’d apply shea directly to the irritated area on my skin, without any melting it or combining it with essential oils to soothe skin.

-Can shea butter cure sunburn?
+Can shea butter – sunburn cure work?
 Absolutely.
 Here’s why:

 Shea butter is rich in vitamins A and E, which means it protects the skin from the free radical damage, boosts the healing process of the skin (also in the case of wounds, cuts, or insect bites), and soothes irritated skin.
 It also boosts the production of collagen and prevents premature anti-aging.